Hopac/Hopac/Docs/Inverting.md

                  | Cons (l, ls) -> cons l (append ls rs)
 ```

-As can actually be seen from the two examples already, given a choice stream or
+As can actually be seen from the above two examples already, given a choice
-any number of choice streams, one can process elements from such a stream by
+stream or any number of choice streams, one can process elements from such a
-means of a simple loop.
+stream by means of a simple loop.

 When multiple streams need to be processed concurrently, one can spawn a
 separate lightweight thread (or job) for each such concurrent activity.